-- First thing you need to do is to log into your cPanel, of course, which you can usually access by inserting your domain in your browser, followed by /cpanel (e.g. http://yourdomain.com/cpanel).
+- The first thing you need to do is to log in to your cPanel, which you can usually access by inserting your domain into your browser, followed by /cpanel (e.g. https://yourdomain.com/cpanel).

-public_htmlfolder, which contains the WordPress files, themes files and plugins files.
+public_htmlfolder, which contains the WordPress, themes, and plugins files.
 Directly into the

-public_htmlfolder, you’ll find the WordPress root files, but you usually won’t have any business with them, except if you want to increase your PHP memory limit, which usually fixes some common issues, like the the white screen of death error and HTTP error when uploading images.
+public_htmlfolder, you’ll find the WordPress core files, but you usually won’t have any business with them, except if you want to increase your PHP memory limit, for example, which usually fixes some common errors, like the white screen of death error and HTTP error when uploading images.

 - The files that you’ll access the most will be the themes and plugins files.
 You can find those by clicking the